Tag Archive: Traverse City

 Enjoy the Best of Summer at Delamar Traverse City

-As the newest addition to the Delamar collection of hotels, Delamar Traverse City is a full-service upscale resort with exquisite views of Grand Traverse Bay, a waterfront, fine dining Restaurant, as well as boat charters & cruise excursions.
+As the newest addition to the Delamar family, Delamar Traverse City offers exquisite views of Grand Traverse Bay, a waterfront Restaurant, and boat charters and cruise excursions.
 Book your summer stay with us today.
 It will be a memorable getaway for the entire family.